project-chip/connectedhomeip/src/tools/interop/idt/README.md

 -   After `idt` aliases are available in your environment, calling any `idt` command will automatically create a new virtual environment and install python dependencies.
-    - If you're missing non Python dependencies, you'll be prompted to install them until they're available.
+    - If you're missing non-Python dependencies, you'll be prompted to install them until they're available.
 -   Bluetooth discovery on macOS will require granting the program where `idt` is run, e.g. terminal emulator or IDE permission to access bluetooth in macOS settings.
     - Failure to do so will result in errors / `abort` upon ble discovery execution.